-On March 31, 2003, we and Fujitsu Limited announced the execution of a Memorandum of Understanding to establish a new Flash memory semiconductor joint venture company to be called FASL LLC, which will be based on the integration of our and Fujitsu's Flash memory businesses.
+On March 31, 2003, we and Fujitsu Limited announced the execution of a Memorandum of Understanding to establish a new Flash memory semiconductor joint venture company.
+The new company, to be called FASL LLC, would be 60 percent owned by us and 40 percent owned by Fujitsu Limited and would integrate our and Fujitsu's Flash memory assets and operations.
 We expect to contribute our Flash memory group, our Fab 25 in Austin, Texas, our Submicron Development Center in Sunnyvale, California, and our Flash memory assembly and test operations in Thailand, Malaysia and China.
-We expect Fujitsu to contribute its Flash memory business division and its Fujitsu Microelectronics (Malaysia) final assembly and test operations.
-We and Fujitsu will contribute our existing manufacturing joint venture, FASL, which will become a wholly-owned subsidiary of FASL LLC.
+We expect Fujitsu to contribute its Flash memory division and its Fujitsu Microelectronics (Malaysia) final assembly and test operations.
+We and Fujitsu would contribute our existing manufacturing joint venture, FASL, which would become a wholly-owned subsidiary of FASL LLC.
+The new company is expected to begin operations in the third quarter of 2003.
+Because we will hold a majority interest in FASL LLC and will control its operations, we expect to consolidate the operations and financial position of FASL LLC in our consolidated financial statements upon commencement of operations of FASL LLC.